-Since then I’ve have been making watercolour paintings only using Caput Mortuum (a paint colour named in the Latin for dead head).
-Caput Mortuum is a dense pigment that naturally sinks rather than flows.
+A continuation of Deadhead Mix, this is an on-going series of watercolours made solely with the Caput Mortuum pigment.
+Caput Mortuum (a paint colour named in the Latin for dead head).
+It is a dense pigment that naturally sinks rather than flows.
 I use a wet into wet technique so the brushstroke and pigment disperse, and actively use ‘backruns’.
 My watercolour methods are also influenced by contemporary suminagashi (Japanese marbling).
 I’ve been using the inner circumference of circle templates to make a taut pool.
 I am working with the interaction of surface tension, pigment granulation, and stroke gesture.

 1. The study and appreciation of garden plants, including cultural significance and uses.

 2. Trial of the nature of Caput Mortuum pigment and its behaviours in the painting process.